 - Counsel patients on WARNINGS AND PRECAUTIONS associated with COCs.

 - Counsel patients that Safyral contains DRSP.
 Drospirenone may increase potassium.
 Patients should be advised to inform their healthcare provider if they have kidney, liver or adrenal disease because the use of Safyral in the presence of these conditions could cause serious heart and health problems.
-They should also inform their healthcare provider if they are currently on daily, long-term treatment (NSAIDs, potassium-sparing diuretics, potassium supplementation, ACE inhibitors, angiotensin-II receptor antagonists, heparin or aldosterone antagonists) for a chronic condition.
+They should also inform their healthcare provider if they are currently on daily, long-term treatment (NSAIDs, potassium-sparing diuretics, potassium supplementation, ACE inhibitors, angiotensin-II receptor antagonists, heparin or aldosterone antagonists) for a chronic condition or taking strong CYP3A4 inhibitors.

 - Inform patients that Safyral is not indicated during pregnancy.
 If pregnancy occurs during treatment with Safyral, instruct the patient to stop further intake.
 However, women should be advised on the continued need of sufficient folate intake.